Navigating the Mind: A Journey to Understanding Mental Health

 Identifying Emotional Discomfort

-Emotional discomfort can present in several forms, one of which is a disruption in eating and sleeping patterns.
-Someone might eat or sleep too much, or too little, which could be a signal of emotional distress.
+Emotional discomfort can present in several forms, including a disruption in eating and sleeping patterns.
+Someone might eat or sleep too much or too little, which could signal emotional distress.
 A sense of overwhelming sadness that persists over time can be another sign of mental health concerns.
-This ongoing sadness may not link to an obvious cause and can affect daily functioning and quality of life.
-The individual may pull away from people and preferred activities, showing a loss of interest and pleasure in engagements that were once enjoyable.
+This ongoing sadness may not link to an apparent cause and can affect daily functioning and quality of life.
+The individual may pull away from people and preferred activities, losing interest and pleasure in once enjoyable engagements.

 Recognising Outbursts and Mood Swings